-Party conference fringe events are an opportunity for organisations to make their mark on political themes while engaging with key decision makers.
-That is why, alongside member firm Arcadis, the Association for Consultancy and Engineering (ACE) hosted an event on levelling up at the Conservative Party Conference on Sunday 3 October 2021.
+arty conference fringe events are an opportunity for organisations to make their mark on political themes while engaging with key decision makers.
+That is why, alongside member firm Arcadis, the Association for Consultancy and Engineering (ACE) hosted an event on levelling up at the Conservative Party Conference in Manchester on Sunday 3 October 2021.

 The Conservative Party is desperate to turn the rhetoric of levelling up into reality.
 This is now both a political and a practical issue for the government and, most importantly, voters that live in left-behind places.
 It knows it is under pressure to make progress before the next election and clearly define what success looks like.
 Delegates that attended the ACE/Arcadis fringe event highlighted the urgent need for government to deliver short-term wins.

 This is, of course, an extremely busy policy space with almost ten fringe events a day planned on levelling up during conference.
 Despite this, our voice and message to government is clear – our members have a unique perspective in the levelling up debate, and as the delivery partner of choice for government, a vital role to play.

 Our members, have a unique mix of design, economic, environmental and advisory skills, well-matched to the multi-faceted challenges of levelling up.
 Peter Hogg - Arcadis

 Former chief of staff to prime minister Theresa May, Lord Barwell, outlined the scope for the session’s discussion.
 “We need to start with an understanding of why we’ve had this imbalance in our economy for so long,” Barwell said.
 But as Daniel Cochlin of the Northern Powerhouse Partnership pointed out, “we need more meat on the bones.”